sbrstrkkdwmdr/sbrbot/README.md

 just a bot i'm coding. this is the first thing i've coded

 # setup
-<pre>if you want to set this bot up for your own server for whatever reason
+if you want to set this bot up for your own server for whatever reason

 download
-make config.json and put in this:
+make `config.json` and put in this:
 `{
 	"token": "put-bot-token-here",
 	"cx": "https://cdn.discordapp.com/attachments/824898253005914112/892674375646584862/HowTo.mp4",